jiayiliujiayi/work/worklogs.md

     - [x] plot cnv using complexheatmap (questioning cancer/normal annots, wait for the other annot from small sister)
   - cancer genotypes
     - [ ] DNA analysis (check if WES)
+- combined analysis
+  - [ ] check if batch effects in es.ss between 004 and 6
+  - [ ] if not zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available